symfony/symfony-docs/book/http_cache.rst

             return $response;
         }

-        // ... do more work to populate the response will the full content
+        // ... do more work to populate the response with the full content

         return $response;
     }